The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 No modern-day business can live up to its potential without alumni program support.
 However, because this process lies on the far side of the employee experience, companies tend to forget one very important thing – getting internal buy-in.

-We are not referring to C-suite buy-in.
-It is par for the course that you need support for the program from an executive-level even before you launch it.
-We are referring to internal alumni support from current employees.
+I'm not referring to C-suite buy-in, since you'll need support for the program from an executive-level even before you launch it.
+I'm referring to internal alumni support from current employees.
 People who will one day form a part of your alumni corps but are currently still very much a part of the active, day-to-day team that keeps the engine running.

 Why Do Businesses Need Internal Alumni Support?